YouTube: YouTube VR

 In November 2016, YouTube released YouTube VR, a dedicated version with an interface for VR devices, for Google's Daydream mobile VR platform on Android.
 In November 2018, YouTube VR was released on the Oculus Store for the Oculus Go headset.
 YouTube VR was updated since for compatibility with successive Quest devices, and was ported to Pico 4.

 YouTube VR allows for access to all YouTube-hosted videos, but particularly supports headset access for 360° and 180°-degree video (both in 2D and stereoscopic 3D).
 Starting with the Oculus Quest, the app was updated for compatibility with mixed-reality passthrough modes on VR headsets.
 In April 2024, YouTube VR was updated to support 8K SDR video on Meta Quest 3.

 Playables

-In 2010, YouTube added Snake as a hidden game inside of their video player.
+In 2010, YouTube added Snake as a hidden game inside its video player.
 In May 2024, YouTube introduced Playables, a set of around 75 free-to-play games that can be played on the platform.

 Automatic language dubbing

 In December 2024, YouTube added the functionality of automatic language dubbing, which uses AI to produce translations of videos into different languages.
+However, the feature has initially been criticized for providing robotic-sounding dubs, mistranslations, and lack of an option for the user to disable auto-dubbed voices.